The WTO highlighted the impact of climate change on the security of the Sahel in its annual World Trade Report, released Monday.

 The Sahel is a semi-arid transition zone dividing the Sahara Desert to the north and tropical Africa to the south.

-Successive years of low rainfall and frequent droughts have pushed pastoralist populations to migrate to wetter regions for longer periods.
+Low rainfall and frequent droughts in recent years have forced pastoralist populations to migrate to wetter areas for extended periods.

-Clashes tend to occur periodically, particularly over water resources and fodder, and in areas with lower levels of agricultural productivity.
+This migration often leads to conflicts over land and resources with sedentary farmers.
+These clashes tend to arise periodically, especially over water and fodder, and in regions with lower agricultural productivity.

 Climate change